-The electric auxiliary and stored system pressure can be used to activate the spools.
-This decreases the hydraulic pressure from the male / female couplers located on the lift arms.
+The electric auxiliary and stored pressure in the accumulator can be used to release the hydraulic pressure in the auxiliary hydraulic system.
 This is accomplished by cycling the momentary switch on the LH control a couple of times (see Fig. 3.11B).

-Once this pressure is decreased the operator can remove / replace the quick attach accessories easily.
+Once this pressure is released the operator can disconnect the couplers to the attachment from the loader.